voucherifyio/voucherify-openapi/docs/guides/integration_blueprint/Data-Model.md

 Goals:
+body{
+    background-color: blue;
+}

-Learn more about metadata.
+*Learn more about metadata.

-Choose which attributes and events you would like to share with Voucherify.
+*Choose which attributes and events you would like to share with Voucherify.

 Outcome: